jakekugel/jotquote/CONTRIBUTING.rst

 * Documentation improvements
 * Bug reports and patch reviews

-If you have an idea for popquote, run it by me before you begin writing code.
+If you have an idea for jotquote, run it by me before you begin writing code.
 This way, I can get you going in the right direction.

 Development environment setup